 Write notes to talk about your experience and your work.

-Illustrators and designers are hired not only for their style but also for the clarity with which interpret a job.
+Illustrators and designers are hired not only for style but also for the clarity with which interpret a job.

-It must be made clear why each example of the portfolio.
+Make it clear why each example of the portfolio.

 Of course not, you're also a good creative who understands the importance of deadlines and meetings and corrections.